gravitational/webapps/packages/teleterm/README.md

 The installable file can be found in `/webapps/packages/teleterm/build/release/`

-For more details on how Connect is built for different platform, see the [Build process](#build-process) section.
+For more details on how Connect is built for different platforms, see the [Build process](#build-process) section.

 ## Development